 From age 40, FDR suffered from polio, as you know, although it was not generally known during his presidency.
 Born January 30, 1882 in Hyde Park, New York, FDR is one of our most fondly remembered commanders-in-chief with Sun in humanitarian Aquarius, Moon in the home-loving sign of Cancer.

-Unusual originality and individuality are shown by Uranus Rx rising by mere minutes, Ascendant 17 Virgo, sign of Health.
-Therefore, FDR’s Career Point (Midheaven) is in mid-Gemini, sign of the orator, and that we know he was.
+Unusual originality and individuality are shown by Uranus Rx rising by mere minutes, Ascendant 17 Virgo, sign of Health, Work, and Service.
+Uranus rising tends to give an ability to cope.
+FDR’s Career Point (Midheaven) is in mid-Gemini, sign of the orator, and that we know he was.
+Gemini and planet Uranus both have reputations as magicians with potentials for acting ability and juggling skill, talents which Roosevelt admitted to using as needed.

 His Secretary of Labor, Francis Perkins, said of his oratorical skills: “His capacity to inspire and encourage those around him to do tough, confused, and practically impossible jobs was without dispute.”